If you’re interested in purchasing a property, you may have also heard about stamp duty

 • 12% SDLT for the price portion exceeding £1,500,001

-Keep reading to find out what the stamp duty rates are for different types of buyers and properties.
-Alternatively, you can use the government website stamp duty calculator to find out how much tax you need to pay.
+Keep reading to discover the rates for different buyers and properties.
+Alternatively, use the government’s stamp duty calculator to determine your tax amount.

-First time buyers are buyers acquiring their first property, to be used as a residence.
-If you have owned any other properties in the past, in the UK or abroad, you will not be considered a first time buyer for the purpose of stamp duty.
+First-time buyers are individuals acquiring their first property to be used as a residence.
+If you have owned any other properties in the past, in the UK or abroad, you will not be considered a first-time buyer for the purpose of stamp duty.

-The initial stamp duty rate for first time buyers, valid until July 2020, was applicable for properties with a value of up to £300,000.
+The initial stamp duty rate for first-time buyers, valid until July 2020, applied to properties valued up to £300,000.

-As of July 2020 and until July 2021, first time buyers benefitted from a government-issued stamp duty holiday.
-It was applicable for properties in England and Northern Ireland with a value of up to £500,000.
+From July 2023 until July 2024, first-time buyers benefitted from a government-issued stamp duty holiday, applicable for properties in England and Northern Ireland valued up to £500,000.

-For properties exceeding £500,000, first time buyers pay the standard stamp duty rates and do not benefit from any relief.
+For properties exceeding £500,000, first-time buyers are subject to the standard stamp duty rates and do not receive any relief.

 How Much Stamp Duty Do You Pay for a Second Home?